Step by step navigation

 Use both ‘and’ and ‘or’

 Use ‘and’ to show when you can or must complete steps at the same time.
 You can use ‘and’ for more than 2 steps.

 Use ‘or’ to show when there’s a choice between 2 steps, or when a task must be completed in a different way based the user’s circumstances or eligibility.

-If there is a cost of doing a task, show it after the link text.
+If there is a cost for completing a task, show it after the link text.

 Research on this pattern